mxrugg/ExtJS/README.md

-ExtJs
+ExtJS
 =====

-Contains a collection of ExtJs projects that I've worked on
+Contains a collection of ExtJS projects that I've worked on